20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 Ken passed away in 1996 and Mary, in 2007.
 They are really missed by our family.

-These are the best military movies to watch on Remembrance Day.
+Here are the the best military movies to watch on Remembrance Day.

 This is what I recall most about the days preceding Remembrance Day when I was a child at home: My dad, Joseph Koenig, would always bring out a little blue suitcase, which contained a box of mementoes from his time in the army during World War II.
 He’d also bring out his medals, which were displayed in the glass front of a handmade wooden box.
 After bringing out his medals, he’d begin polishing them.
 When I got older, I was allowed to help him.
 He would make sure they were pinned nice and straight on his Legion uniform.
 This was done with lots of help from my mom, who would wear her Ladies’ Auxiliary uniform for Remembrance Day.